 EDITORIAL: Good news, good cheer — A “happy” list from 2015

 There is no discounting that the International District/Chinatown had to deal with tragedy this year with the loss of neighborhood superman Donnie Chin.
-And the world’s and nation’s recent terrorist attacks.
-And questions about how we should be addressing immigration law and those who wish to be a part of our country.
-There is a […]
+And the world’s and nation’s recent terrorist […]

 Seattle officially expresses regret

 Seattle Mayor Ed Murray signed the Chinese Resolution on Aug.
-14, which expresses regret for anti-Chinese legislation passed by the Washington Territory and previous Seattle City Councils in the 1800s.
-The resolution also recognizes the past and continuing contributions of the Chinese to Seattle and reaffirms the City’s commitment to the civil rights of all […]
+14, which expresses regret for anti-Chinese legislation passed by the Washington Territory and previous Seattle City Councils in the 1800s. […]

 BLOG: Think twice before smoking that pipe — The hookah bar controversy continues